 Middle Row Left to Right: Rep. Campbell, Rep. Provost, Rep. Sabadosa, Rep. Robinson, Rep. Hogan, and Sen. Jehlen

 Bottom Row Left to Right: Rep. Dykema, Rep. Khan, Speaker Pro Tempore Haddad, House Chair- Rep. Malia, Senate Chair- Sen. Friedman.
 Rep. Domb, Rep. Balser, and Rep. Kane

 Based on the current legislative session, the Caucus has Senate and House co-chairs.
-Senator Jennifer Flanagan and Representative Colleen Garry will serve as co-chairs through the end of the 2017-2018 legislative session.
+Senator Cindy Friedman and Representative Liz Malia will serve as co-chairs through the end of the 2019-2020 legislative session.

 Currently, 28.5% of the Massachusetts legislature is comprised of women.
 There are 11 female state senators and 46 female state representatives, all of whom are members of the caucus.

 The caucus aims to be a resource for all women in Massachusetts.
 We have compiled a comprehensive list of various organizations and resources from around the Commonwealth that can assist in matters ranging from health care to business.